 WisPIC is the central site of psychotherapy training in the program.
 PGY2 residents begin with the fundamentals of psychotherapy and exposure to basic cognitive-behavioral and psychodynamic principles.
 PGY3 residents develop more advanced skills, including the treatment of patients with personality disorders, marital-family therapy and brief psychotherapy.
 PGY4 residents have the opportunity to participate in group psychotherapy.

-Residents also have a two-year long continuity clinic at the VA providing care to veterans.
+Residents also have a three-year long continuity clinic at the VA providing care to veterans.

 Access Community Health is a not-for-profit community health center that provides medical, mental health, and dental care for Dane and Iowa County residents whose access to care is limited by financial, language, and cultural barriers.
 Access emphasizes an integrated treatment model for working with persons with comorbid medical and mental health issues.
 The staff includes primary care physicians, physician assistants, nurse practitioners, certified nurse midwives, psychologists, pharmacists, dentists, and a part-time psychiatrist.

 Access and the VA are the primary site of community psychiatry training for residents.
 PGY3 residents spend half a day per week for 3 months at Access.
 They become integral members of treatment teams.
 Residents also rotate through the VA Community Psychiatry Clinic for half a day per week for 3 months.

 Each year a PGY4 resident will have the opportunity to apply for our new Community Psychiatry track, which includes an intensive outpatient experience at the Program for Assertive Community Treatment (PACT), recognized internationally as the site where the ACT model was developed.